 - Prescription Management

-This information can be found from any page by selecting the client's name in the context bar in the top left corner (see Figure 1-1).
+This information can be found from any page by selecting the patient's name in the context bar in the top left corner (see Figure 1-1).

 Figure 1-1.
-Client's name in the context bar.
+Patient's name in the context bar.

 Figure 1-2.
 Location.